-I am indebted to his Great-Nephew, Roy Pearse and his wife Julie for additional family history, the writings of Josephine Duggan Rees, memories of other villagers and Robin Upton for his skilled photographs of pictures known to us.
+I am indebted to his great-nephew, Roy Pearse, and his wife, Julie, for additional family history, to the writings of Josephine Duggan Rees, to memories of other villagers and to Robin Upton for his skilled photographs of pictures known to us.
 We are also grateful to Stella and Cliff Stone of Coldwaltham who have a lovely collection of some 13 of his paintings.

-We also had the pleasure of a visit in the Autumn of 2010 from Roy and his wife Julie who live in Somerset.
-Here Roy is photographed in the Butlers Room of his Gt.
-Uncle at Slindon House.
+We also had the pleasure of a visit in the Autumn of 2010 from Roy and Julie who live in Somerset.
+Here, Roy is photographed in the Butler’s Room of his great-uncle at Slindon House.

-William was born in Benhall, Suffolk on the 29th February 1970, to Charles Pearse, a wheelwright, and his wife Hannah, née Bloomfield.
+William was born in Benhall, Suffolk on 29 February 1970 to Charles Pearse, a wheelwright, and his wife, Hannah née Bloomfield.
 He was one of 10 children.
 His father died in 1877 leaving his mother to run the village Post Office and she died in 1918.

-It was here, that he married Maria Elizabeth Nunn on the 28th March 1905 and later, when he was Innkeeper at the Goat Inn, Wymondham, their daughter Dorothy Kate, known as Dolly, was born on 28th February 1908.
+It was here that he married Maria Elizabeth Nunn on 28 March 1905 and later, when he was innkeeper at the Goat Inn, Wymondham, their daughter Dorothy Kate, known as Dolly, was born on 28 February 1908.

-Some research indicates war service in WW1 but inconclusively, and at least one of his paintings is of the Arundel area during this period.
-So far we have been unable to satisfactorily trace him again until 1920.
+Some research indicates war service in WWI but inconclusively, and at least one of his paintings is of the Arundel area during this period.
+So far, we have been unable to trace him satisfactorily again until 1920.

 Frederick Isaacson had come to live at Slindon House in 1908, originally renting it until finally completing his purchase of the Estate in 1913.
 He largely rebuilt Slindon House in 1914–1917 and we have a superb photographic record in his albums of the various stages of the restoration.
-On completion in 1917 it became a Convalescent Hospital for recuperating officers presided over by Lady Beaumont as Commandant.
-After the War the Squire and Lady Beaumont were able to fully occupy the house and again resume the normal lifestyle of country estate owners.
-This was clearly a heyday of life at the house with much entertaining of leading political and social figures of the day requiring a diligent control of the staff by the ‘formidable’ butler and his team.
+On completion in 1917, it became a Convalescent Hospital for recuperating officers, presided over by Lady Beaumont as Commandant.
+After the War, the Squire and Lady Beaumont were able to fully occupy the house and again resume the normal lifestyle of country estate owners.
+This was clearly a heyday of life at the house with much entertaining of leading political and social figures of the day, requiring diligent control of the staff by the ‘formidable’ butler and his team.

-He continued as butler until retiring in 1941 when the Isaacons left Slindon for Somerset, renting Stavordale Priory for the duration of the 2nd World War and Slindon House was requisitioned.
+He continued as butler until retiring in 1941 when the Isaacons left Slindon for Somerset, renting Stavordale Priory for the duration of WWII, and Slindon House was requisitioned.

-During his service William, his wife and daughter lived at No. 11 Slindon in Church Hill.
-His wife Maria was a part-time needlewoman at Slindon House but sadly she died, aged 57 on 10th May 1931.
+During his service William, his wife and daughter lived at No 11 Slindon in Church Hill.
+His wife, Maria, was a part-time needlewoman at Slindon House but sadly she died, aged 57, on 10 May 1931.

 Character – What was he like